freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 ..
 TODO Update instructions for Qubes

-The *Submission Private Key* is held on the airgapped *Secure Viewing Station*, and is not normally accessed by SecureDrop users anywhere but on the *SVS*.
+The *Submission Private Key* is held on the airgapped *Secure Viewing Station*, and is not normally accessed by SecureDrop users anywhere but on the *Secure Viewing Station*.
 Therefore, we recommend rotating the *Submission Key* under the following
 circumstances: